 Most of the crude oil consumed by EU refineries is imported from extra-European countries through complex supply chains, making it difficult to obtain the producer-level data required by the Regulation and limiting incentives for producers to improve their methane performance to European standards.

-The absence of sufficient compliance solutions, combined with the risk of penalties up to 20% of the annual turnover in the preceding business year, may have severe consequences on the European security of crude supply and jeopardise the objectives of the Regulation by creating a competitive advantage for petroleum products refined in extra-EU countries, which are not subject to any methane requirement.
+While the Regulation does not introduce any formal ban on non-compliant products, the absence of sufficient compliance solutions, combined with the risk of penalties up to 20% of the annual turnover in the preceding business year, will deter importers from placing non-compliant crude in the EU market, with severe consequences on the European security of supply.

 FuelsEurope, in line with several other industry stakeholders, stresses the urgent need for: